 U.S. Geological Survey Manual

 1. Purpose.
-This Survey Manual chapter provides the U.S. Geological Survey (USGS) policy on the purpose and scope, membership, roles and responsibilities, and operations of the USGS Occupational Safety and Health (OSH) Council.
-The USGS Designated Agency Safety and Health Official (DASHO) established the USGS OSH Council on October 1, 2001.
+This Survey Manual chapter provides the U.S. Geological Survey (USGS) policy on the purpose and scope, membership, roles, responsibilities, and operations of the Occupational Safety and Health (OSH) Council.

 2. Scope.
-The USGS OSH Council provides Bureau-level occupational safety and health program guidance, program oversight, and policy direction.
-The USGS OSH Council also establishes bureauwide goals and objectives and develops the annual USGS Occupational Safety and Health Program Plan.
+The OSH Council provides bureau-level occupational safety and health guidance, program oversight, and policy direction.
+The Council also establishes bureau-wide goals and objectives and develops the annual bureau occupational safety and health program plan.

 3. Authorities and References.

 A. 29 Code of Federal Regulations Part 1960 – Occupational Safety and Health Administration (OSHA) regulations for occupational safety and health.

 B. Executive Order 12196, dated February 26, 1980.

 C. Occupational Safety and Health Act of 1970, as amended.

 A. The OSH Council shall consist of the following voting members: